exercism/gleam/concepts/let-assertions/introduction.md

 }
 ```

-Gleam libraries should never use let assertions as they can crash the program, instead they should use the `Result` type and let the application developer decide how to handle errors.
+Gleam libraries should never use let assertions as they can crash the program.
+Instead, they should use the `Result` type and let the application developer decide how to handle errors.